andreea-alexandru/swift-private-data-driven-control/README.md

 # swift-private-data-driven-control
 Encrypted computations for client-server private data-driven control.

-Proof of concept for the solutions proposed in the paper "Data-driven control on encrypted data" by Andreea B. Alexandru, Anastasios Tsiamis and George J. Pappas.
+Proof of concept for the solutions proposed in the paper "Data-driven control on encrypted data" by Andreea B. Alexandru, Anastasios Tsiamis and George J. Pappas, available at https://arxiv.org/pdf/2008.12671.pdf.
 This is an improvement in both runtime and memory compared to the code in the private-data-driven-control repository.

 I implemented the solutions in the PALISADE library https://gitlab.com/palisade/palisade-development, version 1.9.1.
 Please download and install the library in order to run this code.